lanni0619/tourAPP/readme.md

 - Auth API

   - Please log in using "login" API before accessing data.
-  - Use forgetPassword route to get resetPassword URL(Send to your email) if you forgot your password.
+  - Use forgetPassword route to get resetPassword URL if you forgot your password.
+  - The resetPassword URL will be sent to your email which you registered with.
+  - The resetPassword URL will expire in 10 minutes.

 - Data API